n0toose/router-configs/README.md

 This means that cerain configurations may be suboptimal or even completely invalid to people connecting from other networks.
 Use with caution.

+## Instructions

+* Review the contents of this repository before proceeding.
+* Run `sh prepare-freifunk.sh` if you wish to add support for Freifunk or update your configuration files.
+* Run `sh setup.py`.
+Warning, this will replace your existing configurations!
+* Congrats, you should be good to go!

 ## License

 This repository may contain scripts that are written by myself.
 Unless if otherwise stated, they are all licensed under the [GNU General Public License v3](LICENSE).